dotnet-websharper/docs/v4.1/fsharp/sitelets.md

     )
 ```

-Note how `context.Link` is used in order to resolve the URL to the `BlogArticle` action.
-Action URLs are always constructed relative to the application root, whether the application is deployed as a standalone website or in a virtual folder.  [`context.ResolveUrl`](/api/WebSharper.Sitelets.Context\`1#ResolveUrl) helps to manually construct application-relative URLs to resources that do not map to actions.
+Note how `context.Link` is used in order to resolve the URL to the `BlogArticle` endpoint.
+Endpoint URLs are always constructed relative to the application root, whether the application is deployed as a standalone website or in a virtual folder.  [`context.ResolveUrl`](/api/WebSharper.Sitelets.Context\`1#ResolveUrl) helps to manually construct application-relative URLs to resources that do not map to endpoints.

 ### Managing User Sessions